-Ask within your network of friends, professional acquaintances and peers.
-They can help you a great deal because they would come with first hand experience of using the services of the agency.
+Ask within your network of friends, professional acquaintances, and peers.
+They can help you a great deal because they would come with the first-hand experience of using the services of the agency.

 Hope this will help you get started with a great partner.